srj347/backend-listing/README.md

 # Backend Listing Service

-A distributed microservices platform for automated car listing aggregation from Facebook Marketplace.
+A distributed microservices platform for automated car listing from Facebook Marketplace.

 ---